Mercieral/Terminal-Battles/README.md

 # Terminal-Battles
-A terminal-based multi-player version of the game of battleship.
+A terminal-based multiplayer version of the game of battleship.
 This is done for the final project for the CSSE432 Networks course.

 [![GitHub issues](https://img.shields.io/github/issues/mercieral/Terminal-Battles.svg?style=plastic)](https://github.com/Mercieral/Terminal-Battles/issues)